 This potential barrier is, in our opinion, a boon for Temas.
-Due to their recent acquisition of a 50% stake in ORF Technologies, Temas now has access to patented, cost-efficient and eco-friendly processes for extracting, separating and recovering nickel, iron, gold and titanium dioxide
+Due to their 50% stake in ORF Technologies, Temas has access to patented, cost-efficient and eco-friendly processes for extracting, separating and recovering nickel, iron, gold and titanium dioxide

-ORF’s technology leads to a process that is around 144% more cost-efficient than even the world’s largest titanium dioxide producer.
-The process is also less energy-intensive than the industry standard and can create high-quality titanium dioxide from low-grade materials, which contain contaminants that competitors must discard, according to Temas CEO Michael Dehn.
+ORF’s technology leads to a process that is 144% more cost-efficient than even the world’s largest titanium dioxide producer.
+The process is also less energy-intensive than the industry standard and can create high-quality titanium dioxide from low-grade materials, which contain contaminants that competitors must discard.
 The enhanced cost-efficiency plus the ability to use materials other companies can’t, positions Temas to dominate the market on pricing alone.

 Using the ORF approach, rocks are dissolved in hydrochloric acid to extract metals like titanium, nickel, and vanadium.
 Though the quality of the materials can be low, the mineral extracted by this process is extremely pure.

-Temas’ key strategic partner MetaLeach™ offers an advantage when pursuing Nickel deposits, by offering the exact thing Elon is looking for – a more efficient and environmentally friendly way to extract Nickel.
+Temas’ also has a strategic partner in MetaLeach™ which offers an advantage when pursuing Nickel deposits, by offering the exact thing Elon is looking for – a more efficient and environmentally friendly way to extract Nickel.
 The process enables the treatment of base metals deposits that weren’t treatable with traditional processing methods, and offer potential capital and operating cost savings of 30-50% vs. current practices.

 The technologies that ORF and MetaLeach bring to the table will help position Temas as a reliable, high quality supplier of Titanium Dioxide and Nickel, making these great opportunities for Temas.